Gall bladder cancer

-Gall bladder cancer is rare, with around 670 new cases in the UK each year.
+Gall bladder cancer is rare.
+Around 800 people are diagnosed with it in the UK each year.
 It's very rare in people under 50 and is most often seen in people over 70.
 It's more common in women than men.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

-The cause of most gall bladder cancers is unknown.
-There are a number of risk factors that may increase your chances of developing this type of cancer.
+We don’t know what causes most gall bladder cancers.
+But there are a number of factors that may increase your risk of developing it.
 These include:

-Gall bladder cancer is more likely to occur in people who have a history of gallstones or in people who have inflammation of the gall bladder (cholecystitis).
-However, most people who have gallstones or an inflamed gall bladder won't develop gall bladder cancer.
+Gall bladder cancer is more likely to occur in people who have a history of gallstones or inflammation of the gall bladder (cholecystitis).
+But most people who have gallstones or an inflamed gall bladder won't develop gall bladder cancer.

 These are non-cancerous (benign) tumours of the gall bladder that increase the risk of developing gall bladder cancer.

 This condition causes calcium to form in the wall of the gall bladder.
 People with this condition have a slightly increased risk of developing gall bladder cancer.

 Gall bladder cancer is slightly more common in people who are born with congenital abnormalities of the bile ducts.